elisa-lj11/portfolio-website/README.md

-# portfolio
+# Elisa's space
-A far-out portfolio of my projects from work, school, and leisure
+A far-out portfolio of my projects from work, school, and leisure.

 ## Setup
 Following this guide: https://dev.to/ivadyhabimana/how-to-create-a-react-app-without-using-create-react-app-a-step-by-step-guide-30nl